 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Disabling Mesh Lighting¶
+Disabling Mesh Lighting#

-While plotters have a default set of lights and there are many options for
+While plotters have a default set of lights and there are many options

-of lighting altogether.
+to opt out of lighting altogether.
 Pass lighting=False

-to add_mesh
+to

-lighting for the given mesh:
+to disable lighting for the given

 import pyvista as pv